CharlesChiuGit/Logseq-Hugo-Template/README.md

 5. Export your Logseq pages to `content/pages`, using [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger).
 6. Push it to `git@github.com:{username}/{username}.github.io.git`.
 7. After it's pushed, go to "Settings" > "Pages" > "Source" > Choose "gh-pages" branch. (auto-created by [GitHub actions](https://github.com/features/actions))
-8. Wait few minutes for GitHub to start hosting.
+8. Wait few minutes for GitHub to deploy.
 9. You should now see your website in `https://{username}.github.io/`, eg. `https://githubuser.github.io/`! 🍻

 ## Things you MUST modify